Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 • Proprietary business processes or factory floor layouts, often referred to as “know-how.”

-Understanding Employment Agreements
+Understanding Written Agreements

 Sample Agreement Language